mvit777/BikeShop/README.md

 the step of mapping "complex" objects caught me a bit unprepared and I'm not fully satisfied with the solution I found so far.
 I'll soon have a look at C# tooling to automatise the process and check if I'm on the right track.
 Anyway it seems to work.

-The last step is enabling gRPC in ```Startup.cs```
+The last step is enabling gRPC in ```Startup.cs``` (TODO: this code while working does not use the right grpc pacakge.
+FIX IT with the actual code)
 ```csharp
 //(..code omitted..)
 using GrpcBike;